 The Bertram Road Bridge is a structure that consists of a single eight panel pin-connected truss span and also includes a series of short wood stringer spans.
 The truss span's deck consists of wooden deck stringers with a wooden plank deck and an asphalt wearing surface.
 The substructure of the bridge includes stone piers and abutments.
 The builder of the Bertram Road Bridge was the Wrought Iron Bridge Company of Canton, Ohio.
 Wrought Iron Bridge Company grew to become the largest pre-1900 bridge builder in the country, initially making their name by building bowstring truss bridges, but then leading the way in the transition to pin-connected trapezoidal truss bridges.
 At the turn of the 20th Century they were absorbed into the American Bridge Company.
-Pictured to the right is an advertisement for the Wrought Iron Bridge Company in 1893.
+Pictured is an advertisement for the Wrought Iron Bridge Company in 1893.
 The ad appeared in a magazine called "Paving and Municipal Engineering."

 The Bertram Road Bridge is an extremely rare surviving example of a hybrid truss that combines the Whipple and Pratt truss configuration.
 The main diagonals follow the Pratt configuration, with the counters following the Whipple configuration.
 This truss design was part of an 1876 patent filed by Wrought Iron Bridge Company owner David Hammond.
 The company built many truss bridges that list this patent on them, but most of them do not actually follow the hybrid truss configuration displayed in the original patent file, and instead display either a true Whipple or Pratt.
 The Bertram Road Bridge is one of the only known surviving examples of a Wrought Iron Bridge Company following the true hybrid design, making the bridge both rare and historically significant.